cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/cinchy-secrets-manager.md

 You can refer to secrets stored within this table in the Connections UI and utilize them wherever Cinchy supports variables.
 Some common use cases include:

-- Including them in a connection string
+- Including them in a connection string.
-- Using them in REST Headers, URLs, or the request body
+- Using them in REST Headers, URLs, or the request body.
 - Configuring the Listener via the Listener Configuration table.

 Cinchy has also introduced a new [API endpoint](../../api-guide/api-overview/) for retrieving your stored secrets.